dgc-network/coliving-protocol/docs/docs/protocol/overview.md

 Coliving consists of three demographics of users: Artists (content creators), Fans (content consumers), and Service Providers.
 Some users check fall into all three demographics!

 - **Artists** upload agreements, create albums, and share content to their following
-- **Fans** stream agreements, create playlists, subscribe to & follow artists, and re-share content to their following
+- **Fans** stream agreements, create content lists, subscribe to & follow artists, and re-share content to their following
 - **Service Providers** serve app traffic, stream songs, and help secure the network

 Service providers can provide one or more of the following services by staking $LIVE tokens and registering their service: